Mason-DataMaterials/math-141/problem-sets.md

 **PS9**: Please work through problems 1, 2, 3, 7, 9, and 11 in the Exercises at the end of Chapter 6.
 (Due Wednesday)

+**PS10**: Please work through problems 13, 14, 15 in the Exercises at the end of Chapter 6.
+Due Wednesday.

 <!--

 **PS4**: Please work through the exercises found [here]({{ site.baseurl }}/assets/week-04/ps4.pdf).
 This PS is due Friday, 9/23.